TraceyOnim/crypto_management/README.md

 #### 4. Persist to database

-Once the above processes(validation, fetching from etherscan , caching locally) are successful meaning the is no error returned, the transaction is persisted into the database on the `transactions table`.
+Once the above processes(validation, fetching from etherscan , caching locally) are successful meaning there is no error returned, the transaction is persisted into the database on the `transactions table`.

 The user will see a confirmation message `Transaction created successfully` and also the transaction details displayed.